 When introducing yourself in an email, use an informative subject line, personalize your greeting, explain why you’re reaching out, and keep it concise.

-Use a professional introduction like “Hello,” “Greetings,” or “Dear,” and use the recipient’s full name in the greeting or just their first name if you know them personally.
+Initiate with a professional salutation such as “Hello,” “Greetings,” or “Dear,” incorporating the recipient’s full name if formal or their first name if the relationship is more familiar.

 Be clear, concise, and always courteous, and proofread your email before sending it.
 Remember to follow up and schedule your email.